mjfusa/Message-Center-Agent/README.md

 ### Microsoft Entra App Registration
 To use the declarative agent, you need to register your app in the Entra portal and configure the necessary permissions.
 This app registration will be registered on the Teams Developer Portal.
 The app registration is required to authenticate users and authorize access to the Microsoft Graph API and Microsoft 365 Admin Center.
 The Teams developer portal provides a secure environment for managing your app's authentication settings and permissions.

-Here are the steps to register your app:
+Here are the steps to register your app (agent):

 1. Go to the [Microsoft Entra portal](https://entra.microsoft.com/) and sign in with your Microsoft account.
 2. Click on Applications | "App registrations" and then "New registration".